Which Decking Profiles are best.

 Smooth Decking S4S E4E or PAR Eased

 Probably the most common decking profile, smooth 4 sides and eased on 4 corners.
-This decking is referred to as smooth decking.
+We refer to this decking profile as smooth decking.

 This decking is commonly known as Ribbed or Reeded; it has eased corners and should be smooth on the other side.
-This decking was designed to be used with the reeded face to be placed down to facilitate the water drips away from the joist.
+This decking was designed so the reeded face is placed down; this helps facilitate the water drips away from the joist.
 The ribbed profile can be exceptionally slippery when wet and is difficult to maintain.
 This form is not advised by professional decking installers.

 Smooth S4S E4E and PAR with side fixing groove.

-This decking board is called reversible due to it being Ribbed/Reeded on one side and grooved on the other with eased corners.
-This should only be used with the reeded side facing down and thus not a true reversible board.
+Most call this decking board reversible because it’s Ribbed/Reeded on one side and grooved on the other with eased corners.
+You should only install this with the reeded side facing down and thus not a truly reversible board.
 This profile of decking is difficult to maintain due to the deep grooves.
-Due to the reduced surface area grooved decking provides less physical traction than a smooth surface and should be avoided.
+Due to the reduced surface area, grooved decking provides less physical traction than a smooth surface and should be avoided.

-This is also a known as a reversible decking board, smooth on one side and Grooved on the other, the amount of grooves depend on the board width.
-It should in all instances be installed grooved side down.
+This is also known as a reversible decking board, smooth on one side and Grooved on the other, the number of grooves depend on the board width.
+You should in all instances install this decking profile grooved side down.

 The only truly accessible decking and possibly the quickest to install.
-The decking is profiled on the underside to receive POM clips which then allow the decking to click into aluminium rails (joists).
+They profile the decking on the underside to receive POM clips which then allow the decking to click into aluminium rails (joists).
 There are spacers between the boards to allow for correct spacing and airflow.

-This system is available in hardwoods, modified woods and composite.
+You can use this system with hardwoods, modified woods and composite.

 Grooved with Anti-Slip

-This decking is available from many manufacturers with various patterns; some of which have anti slip strips added to the deck board to enhance the anti-slip properties.
-There are variants to this style of board; falling over and using your hands as protection can lead to serious abrasions.
+This decking is available from many manufacturers with various patterns; some of which have anti-slip strips added to the deck board to enhance the anti-slip properties.
+There are variants to this style of the board; falling over and using your hands as protection can lead to serious abrasions.
 Falling over on a smooth deck is much less likely to cause an abrasive injury.